 Using a calorie calculator can also help you stay accountable and motivated.
 When you can see how much you’re consuming each day, it can be easier to stick to your goals and make healthier choices.
 Plus, many calorie calculators allow you to track your progress over time.
 This can be incredibly motivating as you see yourself getting closer to your goals.

 There are plenty of reasons why someone might use a calorie calculator.
 These tools can be incredibly helpful.
 Especially if you’re trying to lose weight or eat healthier.
 They can also help you better understand your calorie intake.
 So why not give it a try and see how it can benefit you?

 Using the Calculator for Calorie Intake

-The calorie value obtained by completing this calorie calculator is the estimated number of calories that you would need to consume to maintain your body weight.
-If you are trying to gain or lose weight, use the recommendations below that number to achieve those goals.
+The calorie value obtained by completing this calorie calculator is an estimated number of calories.
+The value is how many calories you would need to consume to maintain your body weight.
+If you are trying to gain or lose weight use the recommendations below that number to achieve those goals.

 You can learn more with the Calories Infographic: An Introduction